danielehc/katacoda-scenarios/vault-consul-gossip/step3.md

 `mkdir /opt/consul`{{execute}}

-Finally start Consul.
+Finally, start Consul.

 `consul agent -config-file server.hcl -advertise '{{ GetInterfaceIP "ens3" }}'`{{execute T1}}

-In the output, if the configuration was successful you will get an indication in the output that gossip encryption is now enabled:
+In the output, if the configuration was successful, you will get an indication in the output that gossip encryption is now enabled:

 ```
 ==> Starting Consul agent...
-           Version: '1.8.2'
+           Version: '1.8.3'
            Node ID: '7ebe9143-a085-7a37-33dc-23db6cd39a80'
          Node name: 'server1'
         Datacenter: 'dc1' (Segment: '<all>')